jamilurrahman12/proxmox/README.md

 <img width="425" height="379" alt="image" src="https://github.com/user-attachments/assets/661c19b9-8c83-46fc-8b61-7684d1ec8faf" />

-Power ON the PVE-2 and enter its console through VMware Workstation.
+Power on the PVE-2 and access its console/terminal/CLI directly through VMware Workstation.
 Give username (root) and password (same as used in PVE-1).
 Then, we need to edit the files below.

 1. **Network file:** Change the management IP to a free one.
 For instance, 10.10.0.20